haolamnm/SIR-simulation/README.md

 ![Simulation Demo](examples/simulation.gif)

+You are viewing a simulation where **3** cases initiate an outbreak across a population of **900.000** people.

+## Overview

 I started this side project to explore the potential of using C++17 code as the foundation for a Python module.
 The idea is to develop a simulation program that requires high performance.

-## Overview

 The model simulates a grid where individuals move between different states: Susceptible, Incubated (exposed), Infected, Recovered, and Dead.
 You can use matplotlib in Python to visualize the statistics over time.
 See [`examples/visualize.py`](examples/visualize.py).

-I've learned how to combine C++17 code with Python using [pybind11](https://github.com/pybind/pybind11).
+I've learned how to combine C++17 code with Python using [**pybind11**](https://github.com/pybind/pybind11).
 This setup provides the efficiency of C++ and the flexibility of Python.
 I also gained experience organizing a project with bindings, stub files, and writing basic CMake configurations to build and expose C++ modules to Python.

-This model is mainly inspired by [Outbreak](https://meltingasphalt.com/interactive/outbreak/).
+This model is mainly inspired by [**Outbreak**](https://meltingasphalt.com/interactive/outbreak/).

 ## How to Run